- Bring your COVID vaccination card

 THE NIGHT BEFORE YOUR PROCEDURE

-Failure to follow this instruction could lead to cancellation or postponement of your procedure.
+Failure to follow this instruction could lead to the cancellation or postponement of your procedure.

 - DO NOT wear make-up, body lotion, or nail polish.